javisperez/vuedals/README.md

 # Vuedals

-Multiple modals windows in a single component instance.
+VueJS (2.x) Plugin for multiple modals windows with a single component instance.

 ## DEMO